doughnut923/Blossom/README.md

 - Front Height: 16.5cm

 ### Use the files at your own risk
-### PCB file is still under developed,you can use it, but also at your own risk
+### PCB file is still under development,you can use it, but also at your own risk

 ## DIY Guide